 Practicing Mindfulness

 Once we have a solid treatment plan, I will guide you through exercises such as focused breathing, body scans, or meditation.
 These practices help you become more aware of your thoughts, emotions, and bodily sensations.
 I may use apps or virtual reality.
-Once you are comfortable with the techniques, I will help you apply these techniques in your daily routines.
-This might involve bringing this to activities like eating, walking, or conversing.
+Once you are comfortable with the techniques, I will help you apply them in your daily routines.
+This might involve incorporating them into activities like eating, walking, or conversing.

 Exploration and Reflection